shikaan/directree/README.md

 Creates a tree representation of any directory.
 Handy if you want to add a tree representation of your project to your documentation.

-## To-dos

-- Add capability to redirect output(print on file, print on console, return result as string);

 ## Installation ##

 Run